How to Enable Generative AI Access in Windows 11

 - Click OK to save.
 You may need to restart your computer.

-Why use this method: This gives you direct control over AI settings in Windows.
+Why use this method: This method provides direct control over AI settings within Windows itself.

-What happens: You can set whether apps have access to AI features by changing registry values.
+You can configure whether apps have access to AI features by modifying specific registry values.

 ⚠️ Admin privileges required